StevensSEC/softe.club/sec.club/src/articles/about.md

 # Where is the Altorfer Software Engineering Lab?

-Altorfer is a building located next to the River Apartments and is across from the MPK Complex (Morton, Peirce, Kiddie buildings).
+Altorfer is a building located next to the River Apartments and is across from the MPK Complex (Morton, Peirce, Kidde buildings).

 See the video below!
 <iframe width="560" height="315" src="https://www.youtube.com/embed/fBw7a0jRWOE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>